f418me/asentrx-trade-decision-engine/README.md

 -   **Modular FastAPI Service:** Built with a clean separation of concerns, making it easy to extend and maintain.
 -   **AI-Powered Analysis:**
     -   **FED Decision Agent:** A specialized AI agent to analyze Federal Reserve announcements, compare them against predefined expectations, and predict the market impact on Bitcoin.
+It can also detect news about changes to the FED Chair and include that in the analysis.
     -   **Extensible Design:** Ready to incorporate other AI agents for different data sources (e.g., social media).
 -   **Configurable Trading Logic:** Centralized management of trade parameters (amounts, leverage, confidence thresholds) via environment variables, allowing for fine-tuned trading strategies.
 -   **Automated Trading:** Integrates with the Bitfinex API to execute `LIMIT` orders.
 Features a `PROD_EXECUTION` flag for safe "dry runs".